-Please be advised: Due to a recent update to the claims payment system at Florida Blue, the requirement to utilize a type 2 NPI number is now being enforced.
+- Please be advised: Florida Blue requires providers to utilize a type 2 NPI number.
 If you are billing using a Tax ID number, you will need to register for a type 2 NPI number.
-If you are billing using your Social Security number, you will NOT have to register for a Type 2 NPI number.

-To avoid payment delays and or claim denials, please access the following link to register for your type 2 NPI number: https://nppes.cms.hhs.gov/NPPES/Welcome.do.

-Using your new group/type 2 NPI number in the billing process

-- The group/type 2 NPI number will be used as the "billing provider" on a claim - The individual NPI number will be used as the "rendering provider" on a claim
+If you are billing using your Social Security number, you will NOT have to register for a Type 2 NPI number. - To avoid payment delays and or claim denials, please access the following link to register for your type 2 NPI number: https://nppes.cms.hhs.gov/NPPES/Welcome.do. - Use your new group/type 2 NPI number in the billing process - The group/type 2 NPI number will be used as the "billing provider" on a claim - The individual NPI number will be used as the "rendering provider" on a claim